Gbajabiamila, Wase felicitate Senate President, Lawan at 63

-The Speaker of the House of Representatives, Rep. Femi Gbajabiamila and his deputy, Hon.
-Ahmed Idris Wase have rejoiced with the President of the Senate, Distinguished Senator Ahmad Ibrahim Lawan, on his 63rd birthday.
+The Speaker of the House of Representatives, Rep. Femi Gbajabiamila, and his deputy, Hon.
+Ahmed Idris Wase has rejoiced with the President of the Senate, Distinguished Senator Ahmad Ibrahim Lawan, on his 63rd birthday.

 In a statement, Gbajabiamila described Lawan as a legislator par excellence, whose contributions to the development of the Nigerian Legislature in about two decades are laudable.